Investigational, not an FDA-approved product

 Pirfenidone is an orally active, small molecule drug that inhibits the synthesis of TGF-beta, a chemical mediator that controls many cell functions including proliferation and differentiation, and plays a key role in fibrosis.
 It also inhibits the synthesis of TNF-alpha, a cytokine that is known to have an active role in inflammation.
 Pirfenidone has demonstrated activity in multiple fibrotic conditions, including those of the lung, kidney and liver.

 InterMune licensed certain rights to pirfenidone from Marnac, Inc. and its co-licensor, KDL GmbH, in 2002.
 In 2007 the company purchased from Marnac and KDL the rights to sell the compound under the patents in the United States, Europe and other territories, except in Japan, Taiwan and South Korea, where rights to the molecule were licensed to Shionogi & Co.
 Ltd. of Japan.
-Pirfenidone is approved for marketing in 29 European countries and Canada under the InterMune trade name Esbriet® and in Japan and South Korea where it is marketed by Shionogi & Co.
+Pirfenidone is approved for marketing in 30 European countries (28 in EU plus Norway and Iceland) and Canada under the InterMune trade name Esbriet® and in Japan and South Korea where it is marketed by Shionogi & Co.
 Ltd under the trade name Pirespa®.
 Under different trade names, pirfenidone is also approved for the treatment of IPF in China, India, and Argentina.
-InterMune is conducting an additional Phase 3 study, ASCEND, to support the regulatory registration of Esbriet for the treatment of IPF in the United States.
+Pirfenidone is not approved for marketing in the United States but InterMune intends to resubmit the pirfenidone New Drug Application (NDA) to the U.S. FDA early in the third quarter of 2014 to support regulatory registration in the United States.

 Clinical Trial Results

-Pirfenidone has been studied in multiple Phase 2 and Phase 3 clinical trials in patients with IPF, including the two Phase 3 CAPACITY trials conducted by InterMune, as well as a Phase 3 trial designed and conducted by Shionogi.
+Pirfenidone has been studied in multiple Phase 2 and Phase 3 clinical trials in patients with IPF, including the two Phase 3 CAPACITY trials conducted by InterMune, the ASCEND Phase 3 trial, as well as a Phase 3 trial designed and conducted by Shionogi.

 The CAPACITY program consisted of two concurrent 72-week trials which enrolled a total of 779 patients.
 Both trials were multinational, randomized, double-blind, and placebo-controlled.
 The studies were designed to evaluate the safety and efficacy of pirfenidone in IPF patients with mild to moderate impairment in lung function.
 The primary endpoint in each study was the absolute mean change from baseline to week 72 in percent predicted forced vital capacity (FVC).
 This endpoint was met with statistical significance in CAPACITY 2 (p=0.001).
 The secondary endpoints of progression-free survival (PFS) and categorical change in FVC were also met with statistical significance (p< 0.05).
-Although the primary endpoint was not met in CAPACITY 1 (p=0.501), supportive evidence of a pirfenidone treatment effect was observed on a number of measures, including percent predicted FVC at weeks 24, 36 and 48, and on six-minute walk test (6MWT) distance.
+The primary endpoint was not met in CAPACITY 1 (p=0.501).

-Pirfenidone was safe and generally well tolerated in both CAPACITY studies, the most frequent side effects reported being photosensitivity rash, gastrointestinal symptoms such as nausea and dyspepsia, and dizziness.
+In the CAPACITY studies, pirfenidone showed a favorable safety profile and was generally well tolerated in both CAPACITY studies, the most frequent side effects reported being photosensitivity rash, gastrointestinal symptoms such as nausea and dyspepsia, and dizziness.
 Patients completing the CAPACITY trials were allowed to enroll in RECAP, an ongoing open-label roll-over study from CAPACITY to evaluate the long-term safety of pirfenidone in patients with IPF.
 In RECAP, all patients receive pirfenidone.

 Pirfenidone has been granted Orphan Drug and Fast Track designation by the FDA, and also has been granted Orphan Drug status in Europe.